 If you’ve installed OpenSSL from MacPorts (or anything that depends on it), you’ve probably come across issues with verifying SSL certificates in applications built against it.

 ben@spud:~$ lftp firstname.lastname@example.org Fatal error: SSL_connect: unable to get local issuer certificate

 ben@spud:~$ openssl s_client -connect ftp.library.gb1.brightbox.com:21 -starttls ftp -CApath /opt/local/etc/openssl/ CONNECTED(00000003) depth=2 C = US, O = GeoTrust Inc., CN = GeoTrust Global CA verify error:num=20:unable to get local issuer certificate verify return:0

 That’s because MacPorts doesn’t provide a CA root certificate bundle package (such as the

 ca-certificates Ubuntu package) and in its default configuration the

 openssl package can’t talk to the OS X keychain, where the system CA certificates are kept.

 /opt/local/etc/openssl, the default CApath for MacPorts-installed OpenSSL.

 sudo ln -s /opt/local/share/curl/curl-ca-bundle.crt /opt/local/etc/openssl/cert.pem

-EDIT: As one commenter noted, the above step is no longer necessary.
+EDIT: The above step is no longer necessary.
 MacPorts’

 curl-ca-bundle @7.24.0 now creates the symlink during installation.